TheMS128/browser/README.md

 _More privacy features:_

 - Built-in AdBlock, which updates automatically.
 You can decide which content to block.
 AdBlock hosts are taken from [Steven Black - AdBlock hosts](https://github.com/StevenBlack/hosts).
-- Third-party cookies can not be disabled.
+- Third-party cookies can be disabled.
+- block cookie banners
 - Enable or disable Android-autofill.
 - Delete browser data (on app exit).
 - Choose between different search engines (or set a custom one).